mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 }
 ```

-Another thing to look out is how you combine them with other decorators.
+Another thing to look out for how you combine them with other decorators.
 For example if you use it in combination with NestJS's "[BullJS queues module](https://docs.nestjs.com/techniques/queues)", a safe bet is to extract the part of the code that needs a clean [docs](identity-map.md),
 either in a new method or inject a separate service.